RSE-Sheffield/pando-python/episodes/optimisation-numpy.md

 ::::::::::::::::::::::::::::::::::::: challenge

+### Challenge: Which Libraries Are You Using Already?

 Take a look at the [list of libraries on the NumPy website](https://numpy.org/#:~:text=ECOSYSTEM).
 Are you using any of them already?

 If you've brought a project you want to work on: Are there areas of the project where you might benefit from adapting one of these libraries instead of writing your own code from scratch?